 Dear [Manager’s Name],

-I am writing to confirm my transfer to the position of [New Job Role] within the [New Department Name] at [Company Name].
+I am writing to confirm my transfer to the [New Job Role] position within [New Department Name] at [Company Name].
 My transfer date is [Joining Date], and I will report at [Joining Time].

 I’m excited to begin this new chapter and contribute to the team in this new capacity.